Welcome (2007 film): Critical response

+The film received mostly mixed to positive reviews from critics and praise towards Patekar and Kapoor's gangster characters.
 Taran Adarsh of Bollywood Hungama gave the film 4 out of 5 stars, and stated "Welcome is one of those entertainers that deliver what it promises: Funny sequences, super performances and loads and loads of laughter.
 Without doubt, it will be welcomed with open arms by the aam junta!".
 The Times of India gave the film 3 out of 5 stars, and stated "Go for end-of-the-year gags and season-of-goodwill giggles."
 Hindustan Times stated, "Akshay Kumar has a flair for comedy but even that is beginning to bore which is quiet evident in Welcome."
 Sukanya Verma of Rediff.com gave the film 3 out of 5 stars, and stated "it's the extraordinary camaraderie between the actors, completely consumed by the foolhardiness that surrounds them, that tickles the bone.
 And hard."
-Filmi Beat gave the movie 2 out of 5 stars, and stated "Welcome is a fun ride all the way.
-The tremendous hype for the film has resulted in a tremendous start at the ticket window and the 5-day weekend as also the lack of biggies in the subsequent weeks will help Welcome reach the 'Smash Hit" status in days to come."

 Tajpal Rathore of the BBC gave the film 3 out 5 stars, and stated "Comedies should always be taken lightly in Bollywood and Welcome is as zany as they come.
 And while it emerges as an addition to Kumar's repertoire of films that have little style and even less substance, it is the formidable ensemble cast that ultimately succeed in welcoming you to the theatre hall."

 Rajeev Masand gave the film 1 out of 5 stars, and stated "Welcome the tortuous comedy."
+The Hindu's negative review entitled "No, thank you!" concludes saying "Gags to make you smile, some to make you gag".

+Awards and nominations

 Sequel

 A sequel to the film, titled Welcome Back, has been released.
 It features John Abraham, Shruti Haasan, Anil Kapoor, Nana Patekar and Paresh Rawal.
 Earlier reported to release on 19 December 2014, the project finally released on 4 September 2015.